What is risk exposure in business? What is pure risk?

 Definition

-What is residual risk and why is it important?
+What is residual risk?
+How is it different from inherent risk?

 Residual risk is the risk that remains after efforts to identify and eliminate some or all types of risk have been made.

 Residual risk is important for several reasons.
-First to consider is that residual risk is the risk "left over" after security controls and process improvements have been applied.
+First to consider is that residual risk is the risk left over after security controls and process improvements have been applied.
 This means that residual risk is something organizations might need to live with based on choices they've made regarding risk mitigation.
 Or they could opt to transfer the residual risk, for example, by purchasing insurance to offload the risk to an insurance company.

-Residual risk vs. inherent risk
+Inherent risk vs. residual risk

+To calculate residual risk, organizations must understand the difference between inherent risk and residual risk.
 Inherent risk is the risk present in any scenario where no attempts at mitigation have been made and no controls or other measures have been applied to reduce the risk from initial levels to levels more acceptable to the organization.

 How is residual risk calculated?